Kibbles 'n Bits

-In 1995, Kibbles 'n Bits was acquired by the H.J.
-Heinz Company, which in turn sold their pet food division to Del Monte Foods later on.
-It is currently the fifth largest dry dog food brand in the United States.
+In 1995, Kibbles 'n Bits was acquired by Heinz, which in turn sold their pet food division to Del Monte Foods later on.
 The Lawrence, Kansas plant produces around 1.7 million pounds a day, 9.9 million pounds a week and around 497 million pounds of Kibbles 'n Bits dog food a year.

+The J.M.
+Smucker Co. took control of Kibbles 'n Bits in 2015, when it acquired the company that marketed it, Big Heart Pet Brands.
+In 2023, the brand was acquired by Post Holdings, Inc. and started to be marketed by Post Consumer Brands.

 Kibbles 'n Bits was among several brands recalled in February 2018 due to FDA findings of sodium pentobarbital, a drug used in euthanasia.